fisheyehq/module-modal/README.md

 An example below shows adding a a block to the product page (note: this would need to be in a layout file with the handle `catalog_product_view.xml`) under the add to wishlist and compare links etc.

-The required `linkText` value as well as a `title` for the modal to display once opened are passed in via arguments and a CMS block is added as a child block for the modal's content.
+The required `linkText` value as well as a `modalTitle` for the modal to display once opened are passed in via arguments and a CMS block is added as a child block for the modal's content.

 ```
 <referenceContainer name="product.info.main">